Mental Breakdown Symptoms: Identifying And Understanding Common Signs

 Recent research shows that dialectical behavior therapy (DBT) may be an effective way to counter overwhelming feelings.
 DBT involves identifying emotions and how they make you act, then acting opposite to your typical behavior.
 For example, if you typically procrastinate to avoid completing a task you feel anxious over, tackle it directly and remove the potential stressor.

-• Psychotherapy, or talk therapy, can help you learn coping strategies to manage ongoing anxiety and support you through any mental health concerns.
+• Psychotherapy, or talk therapy, can help you learn coping strategies to manage your symptoms and support you through any mental health concerns.

-• Medication for anxiety can help mitigate some symptoms that may contribute to a mental breakdown if you have an underlying condition.
-Speak to your doctor about your concerns to see if anxiety medication fits your situation.
+• Medication can help mitigate some symptoms that may contribute to a mental breakdown if you have an underlying condition.
+Speak to your doctor about your concerns to see if medication fits your situation.

 • Many people find comfort in mindfulness and meditation.
 Developing a mindful, balanced approach to life can lower anxiety and help develop your emotional awareness.